niceyeti/tutornetes/misc/k8s_notes.md

 This create a config map 'myconfig' using the literal and file syntax.
 The first file syntax stores the filename as the key and the file content as the value; the latter using a directory stores the sub files as keys and their content as the corresponding values.

+### Mounted configmaps

+Mounting configmap as a volume allows updating mounted values dynamically for tasks like leader election.
+Updates depend on the underlying state storage (etcd, sqlite, etc.) Best to look this up as needed (and test like hell to ensure reliability), I just find it useful.
+More advanced mechanisms likely exist, my info is 2017.
+See docs:

+    spec:
+      containers:
+      - image: nginx:alpine
+        name: web-server
+        volumeMounts:
+        - name: config
+          mountPath: /etc/nginx/conf.d
+          readOnly: true
+          ...
+      volumes:
+      - name: config
+        configMap:
+          name: nginx-config

+Then update the config and poll to detect the change:

+    kubectl edit configmap nginx-config
+	kubectl exec nginx -c main cat /etc/nginx/conf.d

 ### Secrets

+Secrets are written to tempfs inside containers, and never persisted to disk.

 	openssl genrsa -out https.key 2048
 	openssl req -new -x509 -key https.key -out https.cert -days 3650 -subj /CN=www.mysite.com